-The revocation process begins when the Commission is notified by the Department of Corrections that the releasee has allegedly violated one or more conditions of release.
-A written violation report is reviewed and analyzed by a revocation specialist and if appropriate, a warrant is drafted which is reviewed by a Commissioner for a decision on whether or not to issue the warrant.
+The revocation process begins when the Commission is notified by the Department of Corrections that a releasee under supervision has allegedly violated one or more conditions of release.
+A written violation report is analyzed by a revocation specialist and if appropriate, a warrant is drafted and presented to a Commissioner for a decision on whether or not to issue the warrant.

 In parole revocation cases, a preliminary hearing is conducted by a parole examiner in the county of arrest within 30 days after arrest to determine if there is probable cause to believe that a violation did occur.
 The alleged violator is entitled to be present at the hearing, to subpoena defense witnesses, to be represented by counsel and to cross examine state witnesses.
 He may waive the preliminary hearing or postpone the hearing until local charges by the state or other prosecuting authorities are disposed of.
-He may also request release on recognizance (ROR) from the Commission warrant.
+He may also request release on recognizance (ROR) pending the revocation hearing.